Gabriel-Em/Base-Converter-With-Arithmetics/README.md

 # BaseConverterWithArithmetics

-A python program capable of converting any number from any base (2 to 16) to any other base, that can also do addition, subtraction, multiplication and division between numbers in different bases
+A python program capable of converting any number from any base (2 to 16) to any other base, that can also do addition, subtraction, multiplication and division between numbers in different bases.

+Computational Logic - end of semester laboratory
+See Statement(RO) for details.